 The Nassau County Hub promises to be the centerpiece for redevelopment in the County.
-Transit must play a foundational role to ensure long-term sustainability with the goal of providing convenient, personal, multi-modal transit solutions.
+Transit must play a foundation al role to ensure long term sustainability with the goal of providing convenient, personal, multi modal transit solutions.

-NICE Bus Transdev would work with all stakeholders involved in the planning process to ensure that transit is fully integrated into the plan from the very beginning.
+NICE Bus Transdev needs to work with all stakeholders involved in the planning process to ensure that transit is fully integrated into the plan from the very beginning.
 Providing transportation to and from the Hub location is just the beginning.
-Allowing passengers choices leveraging the latest technology and up to the minute travel information on their smartphones allows the Hub to transform the area supporting job creation and tax revenue growth.
+Allowing passengers choices leveraging the latest technology and up to the minute travel information on their smart phones allows the Hub to transform the area supporting job creation and tax revenue to the area.

 Mixed use, transit orient development requires creativity and the ability to offer choices.
-Besides high-frequency bus service, other services such as on-demand flexi vehicles, bike share, and car share may all be created, managed and deployed by Transdev.
+Besides high frequency bus service, other services such as on-demand flexi vehicles, bike share and car share may all be created, managed and deployed by Transdev.
 Live multi modal digital transit screens and a full area Wi-Fi coverage ensures that everyone receives information messages and updates through-out their stay.
-Additionally, as density grows, Transdev has the ability to deploy autonomous pods circulating within the area ensuring accessibility to the entire development.
+Additionally as density grows, Transdev has the ability to deploy autonomous pods circulating within the area, becomes a viable option to ensure flow and movement.